ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 In the domain of science, the Scientific Python community is just as well established.
 You may have already heard of Python packages like Numpy (Numerical Python), SciPy (Scientific Python), as well as other tools like Pandas, matplotlib, and others.
 Many of these tools were developed by scientists to share something back to the Python community, and they have now grown and become almost _de facto_ standard tools within the scientific programming community.

 ## Let's go!
-Reading data with Python
+Reading data with Pytho

 Key Points that will be covered: